nevinalisheva/docker-tuto/step01/readme.md

 `docker run --rm node`, when you run this container, you can see that nothing happen.

 Try again now with the flag `-it`

+## Attach to a running container

+You can attach yourself to a running container using `docker container attach [id]`

+Let's try it with a node container `docker run --rm -d --name some-node -it node`

+Then let's attach t the container `docker container attach some-node`